 One of the most inhospitable areas of your yard is also the most visible: the sidewalk strip.
 This droughty, compacted, trampled spot offers a harsh environment — but with the right plants, you can upgrade this wasteland to a pretty paradise.
-Choose low-maintenance, water-wise plants, and your sidewalk landscaping will save you time (less mowing) and money (less watering required), as well as improve your home's curb appeal.
+Choose low-maintenance, water-wise plants, and the botanical transformation will save you time (less mowing) and money (less watering required), as well as improve your home's curb appeal.

-To learn which plants withstand the challenging conditions of the sidewalk landscaping, keep reading.
+To learn which plants withstand the challenging conditions of the sidewalk strip, keep reading.

 Attributes of Successful Sidewalk Strip Plants

 Stocking a sidewalk strip planting area requires focusing on carefree plants with a tough constitution.
-These plants for sidewalk landscaping should boast rugged good looks, along with the following traits:
+These plants should boast rugged good looks, along with the following traits:

-Get started on your sidewalk landscaping by considering a few of these never-say-die plants.
+Get started on your sidewalk garden by considering a few of these never-say-die plants.

 Arkansas Blue Star (Amsonia hubrichtii)

 This deer-resistant perennial presents strong three-season interest with blue spring blooms, fine-textured summer foliage, and stunning gold fall color.
 USDA Zones 4-10.